Louisville Nursing Home Neglect Attorney

 - Unexplained withdrawal from normal activities

-Sexual Abuse: Any kind of sexual activity – including touching, fondling, and intercourse – with a nursing home resident without their consent constitutes sexual abuse.
-Seniors with conditions such as Alzheimer’s or dementia may not understand their situation and are unable to consent.
-In other cases, a nursing home resident may be threatened or forced without their consent into sexual abuse.
-Some signs include:
+Any kind of sexual activity in a nursing home – including touching, fondling, and intercourse – with an elderly nursing home resident without their consent constitutes sexual abuse.
+Elderly people with conditions such as Alzheimer’s or dementia may not understand their situation and are unable to consent.
+In other cases, an elderly nursing home resident may be threatened or forced without their consent into sexual abuse.
+Some common signs include:

 - Bruises around the breasts or genital area